m-j-rahman/civilization_5_mods/README.md

 ### Inspired Generals:
 The Great Generals I and II promotions are usually weak and have unclear descriptions.
 This mod renames Great Generals II to Inspired Generals and gives it a more helpful description.
 Units with the Great Generals I promotion now have Inspired Generals instead.

-### Melee Mounted Paths:
+### Unit Path Rework:
-This mod changes some unit upgrade paths to make more sense.
+This mod changes the stats and upgrade paths of melee and mounted units for better balance and variety.
-* Warrior and its unique replacements upgrade into Spearman (instead of Swordsman).
+* Warrior and its unique replacements now upgrade into Spearman (instead of Swordsman).
 They also become obsolete at Civil Service (instead of Metal Casting).
+This makes them independant of Iron availability.
+* Swordsman and its unique replacements now have 16 Combat Strength (up from 14), except the Roman Legion which now has 18 Combat Strength (up from 17).
+This makes them competitive with the Pikeman.
+* Pike and Shot introduced as a standard unit.
+It is based on the Spanish Tercio, except with 21 Combat Strength and 150 Production Cost.
+* Spanish Tercio now replaces Pike and Shot (instead of Musketman).
+It keeps its 26 Combat Strength and has 150 Production Cost (down from 160).
-* Pikeman and Landsknecht upgrade into Musketman (instead of Lancer).
+* Pikeman and Landsknecht now upgrade into Pike and Shot (instead of Lancer).
 Impi still upgrades into Rifleman.
+This keeps them in the same role rather than messing up the upgrade lines.
+* Knight and its unique replacements now upgrade into Lancer (instead of Cavalry).
-* Lancer and its unique replacements upgrade into Cavalry (instead of Anti-Tank Gun).
+* Lancer and its unique replacements now upgrade into Cavalry (instead of Anti-Tank Gun).
+They also all have 28 Combat Strength (up from 25), but no longer gain the Formation I promotion.

 ### Nearby Observatories:
 Observatories are the only reason to settle cities adjacent to mountains.
 This mod makes them available in cities within 2 tiles of a mountain that is inside your territory, like the Machu Pichu and Neuschwanstein wonders.